MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsHuntGroup.md

 ### -TimeoutThreshold
 The TimeoutThreshold parameter defines the time (in seconds) that a call can be in the queue before that call times out.
 At that point, the system will take the action specified by the TimeoutAction parameter.
-The TimeoutAction can be any integer value between 0 and 2700 seconds (inclusive), and is rounded to the nearest 15th interval.
+The TimeoutThreshold can be any integer value between 0 and 2700 seconds (inclusive), and is rounded to the nearest 15th interval.
 For example, if set to 47 seconds, then it is rounded down to 45.
 If set to 0, welcome music is played, and then the timeout action will be taken.

 ```yaml
 Type: Int16